 Most employers are required to pay overtime to at least some of their employees.
 For hourly employees, the overtime premium is half of your usual hourly rate.
-This means you are entitled to “time and a half” for every hour of overtime you work.
+Every hour of overtime you work earns you the entitlement to receive “Time and a half.”

 Some common scenarios that can result in unpaid overtime include:

 - Work Performed from Home or on the Road

 Violations of overtime laws may be grounds for employees to bring a claim for wages and penalty damages.
 Wisconsin’s wage statute allows employees to recover damages going back two years from the date they file the claim.
 The federal statute allows employees to go back three years if they can prove a willful violation.